Sayemahamed/Protirodh/README.md

 # Protirodh

 ## A Crime Reporting and Community Verification Platform By Team IIUC_Four-Stack Developers

-A Django-based web application of a social media platform that enables users to report crimes in their area, attach multimedia evidence, and let the community verify the authenticity of these reports through voting and commenting.
-This project was built as a hackathon demo (NSU WebXtreme Hackathon 2025) within an 8-hour timeframe, featuring OTP-based user verification, dummy AI description generation, and robust community interactions.
+Protirodh is a crime reporting and community verification platform designed to enable users to report crimes in their area, attach supporting evidence (images/videos), and allow the community to verify the authenticity of reports through upvotes, downvotes, and comments.
+The platform incorporates AI-generated descriptions for crime scene images, advanced filtering and searching mechanisms, and a secure user authentication system.

 ## Table of Contents